-If you believe you are being retaliated against, you should complain to
+If you believe you are being retaliated against, you should notify your

-and that there was a link between the protected activity and the negative
+- That there was a link between the protected activity and the negative employment action

-employment action.
-If your case is successful, you could be entitled to
+If your case is successful, you could be entitled to damages that include

-damages that include lost wages, lost benefits, emotional suffering and
+lost wages, lost benefits, emotional suffering and punitive damages.

 At Marder Employment Law, Attorney Bill Marder stays up-to-date with torts,